NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Experiments

-We investigate the performance of incorporating pre-trained models into NeFL.
-Recent studies on FL figured out that FL gets benefits from pre-trained models even more than centralized learning \cite{kolesnikov2020big, chen2023on}.
-It motivates us to evaluate the performance of NeFL on pre-trained models.
-The pre-trained model that is trained in a common way with ImageNet-1k is loaded from PyTorch \cite{pytorch}.
-Even if pre-trained models are trained regardless of NeFL, the performance of NeFL was improved with pre-trained models.
-Furthermore, the results in Table \ref{tab:resnet} and Table \ref{tab:resnet-niid} show that the performance of NeFL gets improved by pre-training for both IID and non-IID settings following the results of the recent studies.
-Meanwhile, baselines such as HeteroFL and DepthFL that do not have inconsistent parameters, when trained with pre-trained models, showed performance comparable to that of models trained from scratch.
-We now present an experiment using ViTs and Wide ResNet \cite{sergey2016wide}.
-The pre-trained weights trained on ImageNet-1k dataset \cite{deng2009imagenet} are loaded on the initial global models and subsequently NeFL was performed.
-The three submodels ($N_s=3$) of $\gamma_1=0.5,\gamma_2=0.75,\gamma_3=1$ are given and the number of clients is $M=10$, all of whom participate in the NeFL pipeline (with a fraction rate of $1$).
-The experiment consists of $T=100$ communication rounds, and each client performs local training for a single epoch ($E=1$).
-We use a cosine annealing learning rate scheduling \cite{loshchilov2017sgdr} with 500 steps of warmup and an initial learning rate 0.03.
-Note that utilizing layer normalization layers as consistent parameters, as opposed to BN layers that are inconsistent parameters, yields better performance.
+We investigated the performance of incorporating pre-trained models into NeFL and verified that NeFL is still effective when employing pre-trained models.
+Recent studies on FL have figured out that FL gets benefits from pre-trained models even more than centralized learning \cite{kolesnikov2020big, chen2023on}, and it motivated us to evaluate the performance of NeFL on pre-trained models.
+The pre-trained models on ImageNet-1k are loaded from PyTorch \cite{pytorch}.
+Even when \textit{a pre-trained model was trained as a full model without any submodel being trained}, NeFL made better performance with these pre-trained models.
+The results in Table \ref{tab:resnet-pretrained} show that the performance of NeFL had been enhanced through pre-training in both IID and non-IID settings.
+Meanwhile, baselines such as HeteroFL and DepthFL, which do not have any inconsistent parameters, had no effective performance gains when trained with pre-trained ResNet18 compared to models trained from scratch.